newlinedeveloper/k8s-deployments/README.md

 - **Canary Release**: Canary deployment is a technique where a new version of an application is deployed to a subset of users or traffic.
 This allows you to test the new version in a production-like environment with limited impact.
 If the new version performs well, traffic can gradually be increased.
 If issues are detected, you can quickly roll back.

-- **A/B Testing**: A/B testing involves deploying multiple versions of an application simultaneously and splitting traffic between them.
-It allows you to compare the performance and user experience of different versions in a controlled manner.

-- **Rolling Restart**: This strategy involves restarting the application pods one at a time to apply configuration changes or updates.
-It is useful when you need to reload configuration files or apply changes that do not require a full deployment.

-- **Blue-Green-Canary**: This strategy combines elements of Blue-Green deployment and Canary Release.
-It allows for more controlled testing by gradually shifting traffic from Blue to Green while also monitoring and validating the new version using a small percentage of traffic.